masakifukunishi/algorithm-data-structure-crash-course/array.md

 4. When memory efficiency is a concern
    - Arrays have a compact memory representation, as elements are stored in contiguous memory locations.

-## What is the time & space complexity of following instruction.
+## What is the time complexity of following instruction.
 Why do think that?

 ### insert (push)

 - Time Complexity: O(1)
-- Space Complexity: O(1)

   Inserting an element at the end of an array does not require shifting other elements.